 Many get overwhelmed when they see these large goals for emergency funds, but it’s all about starting slowly.

 In a perfect world, you should have 3 to 6 months of your total expenses saved away for your emergency fund.
 We use $20,000 as a starting goal, but we know you won’t get there immediately.
 So start with a small goal of $1,000 by using an auto-savings for $200 per paycheck and continue to grow your emergency fund.
-Here are some helpful guidelines we have used in the past.

 Good tools: Set an auto-deposit directly to your emergency fund so you’re not tempted to use that money for other things.
 Your emergency fund should be a separate account, away from your traditional savings or checking account.